nana-4/materia-theme/README.md

 sudo ninja -C "build" install
 ```

-Alternatively, you can use `./install.sh` script instead:
+Alternatively, you can use `./install.sh` script without using Meson:

 ```sh
 sudo ./install.sh